pvatsa/pvatsa.github.io/asthrasoft.com/README.md

 > Asthrasoft offers both business and technology consulting to startups and enterprises.
 Talk to us if you are looking to Ideate, Incubate, Innovate or Influence around technology driven business solutions.

+This page hosts

+ 1. Projects- these are ntoes for all the different projects across domains that we are involved with.
+ 2.

 This is the the most active repo which holds the notes for all the different projects and domains that we are involved with in the past.
  1. [T01.Medical Robotics](C01/T01/P000.Cover) - A robotic exo-skeleton platform for medical rehabilitation for Spinal Cord Injury and Stroke patients.
  2. [T02.AI Driven Compliance Verification](C01/T02/P000.Cover) - a platform for verifying document compliance that can be used in multiple industries like healthcare, education and finance.